aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/calculate-formulas/add-cells-to-microsoft-excel-formula-watch-window/_index.md

 ## **Possible Usage Scenarios**

 Microsoft Excel Watch Window is a useful tool to watch the cell values and its formulas conveniently in a window.
 You can open the *Watch Window* using Microsoft Excel by clicking the *Formulas > Watch* *Window*.
 It has the *Add Watch* button that can be used to add the cells for inspection.
-Similarly, you can use [**Worksheet.cellWatches.add()**](https://reference.aspose.com/cells/nodejs-cpp/cellwatchcollection/#add-string-string-) method to add cells into *Watch Window* using the Aspose.Cells API.
+Similarly, you can use [**CellWatchCollection.add(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cellwatchcollection/#add-number-number-) method to add cells into *Watch Window* using the Aspose.Cells API.

 ## **Add Cells to Microsoft Excel Formula Watch Window**